vilsonfcastilho/fridaynight/README.md

 # fridaynight

-This is an application designed to get your crew together and play card games!
+This is an mobile application designed to get your crew together and play card games! 🧙🏻‍♂️

 ## 🧱 Current Status